Washoe County, Nevada

 Washoe County (/ˈwɒʃoʊ/) is a county in the U.S. state of Nevada.
 As of the 2020 census, the population was 486,492, making it Nevada's second-most populous county.
 Its county seat is Reno.
 Washoe County is included in the Reno, NV Metropolitan Statistical Area.

+The Washoe County landing ship tank was named after this county.

 History

+Trappers and explorers, along with several emigrant trails to California and Oregon went through Washoe County in the 1840s.
+In January 1844, Lieutenant John C. Frémont discovered and named Pyramid Lake, with the expedition going down to the Truckee River soon after.
+Later that year, the Stephens-Donner route opened, the route crossing the Humboldt Sink to the Truckee River and went over the Truckee Pass.